jumferreira/github-api/README.md

 # Github API

+Project made to practice using the Github API and VueJs

 ### Installation of the code

-1- Git clone from the `source` branch
+1- Git clone

 2- In the page of the application, using Yarn